microsoft/ai-chat-protocol/spec/README.md

 A successful response should have a status code of 200, and the body should contain a JSON object with the following properties:

 * `"message"`: An object containing the actual content of the response.
 See [Answer formatting](#answer-formatting). _Comes from the [OpenAI chat completion object](https://platform.openai.com/docs/api-reference/chat/object)._
 * `"context"`: _Optional_.
 An object containing additional details needed for the chat app.
 Each application can define its own properties.
-See [recommended example context properties](#recommended-response-context).
+See [example context properties for responses](#example-response-context).
 * `"session_state"`: _Optional_.
 An object containing the "memory" for the chat app, such as a user ID.